 Most cases of extensive burns require care even after discharge from the health facility, for complete recovery.
-As the ASHA, you will be involved in identifying those patients who have received treatment for burns but require follow-up care either for a short duration until complete recovery or for a longer period of time which is called palliative care.
-Your role will be to provide follow-up care and providing support to the patient and their family whenever required.
+The ASHA will be involved in identifying those persons who have received treatment for burns but require follow-up care either for a short duration until complete recovery or for a longer period of time which is called palliative care.
+Your role will be to provide supportive supervision to ASHA in follow-up care and providing hand-holding support to ASHA whenever your intervention is required.